NEWS AND BLOG

 Guide to Liquid Storage Tanks

-Thinking of renting or buying a liquid storage tank in the near future?
+Thinking of renting a liquid storage tank in the near future?
 Liquid storage tanks can be used to store potable water, hazardous liquids and many other liquid goods.
-The tanks are usually cylindrical in shape and positioned perpendicular to the ground, though the design may vary.
+The tanks are usually cylindrical or rectangular in shape and positioned perpendicular or parallel to the ground, though the design may vary.

-Tanks designed for this kind of storage are typically made of polyethylene, a popular plastic that is corrosion and chemical resistant.
+Tanks designed for this kind of storage are typically made of polyethylene, carbon steel or stainless steel.
+Polyethylene is a popular plastic that is corrosion and chemical resistant.
 This heavy duty material features a variety of applications and use cases that range from water, to acids, and even chemicals.
+The carbon and stainless steel tanks are also viable choices for a variety of hazardous and nonhazardous liquids, though they are not suitable for strong acids or flammable liquids.
+Their advantage is that they can tolerate higher temperatures than the poly tanks.
 Check out the post below to learn more about liquid storage tanks.

 What Are Liquid Storage Tanks Used For?